Bhushan-Jagtap-2013/CSE_691_Deep_Learning/2_SVM_Softmax_Classifier/README.md

 # Homework 2 : Implement SVM and Softmax classifier

+### Description

+In this homework you will practice how to create SVM and Softmax classifiers in Python with NumPy package.
+You need to understand how SVM and Sofmax classifier works, including back propagation and gradient decent is performed in order to complete this homework successfully.
+The goals of this homework are:
+- To understand the steps to train/test the classifier for image classification.
+- To use the validation dataset for tune up hyper parameters.
+- To implement and understand SVM classifier.
+- To implement and understand Softmax classifier.

+### Software Installation

 Before you start, install matplotlib package to plot images and weights, and install Keras to load CIFAR10 dataset by using this command.